How to Turn Customer Feedback into High Converting Ad Copy

 Specifically, you want to check what pain points they're hitting and how they're wording those pain points.

 Feedback forms can range from surveys to customer service tickets.
-These feedback channels are gold if you use them correctly.
+These customer feedback channels are gold if you use them correctly.
 People will tell you what their problem is and you can use that information to create a message that resonates.

 The cool thing about reviews is that people straight up tell you what they like and don't like.
 You can use this information to create ads that convert.
 It also gives you great insight into what type of language people use to describe your product.